Ä¢¹½ÊÓÆµ

 Demographics

-The education level of Solon Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.32% of adults 25 and older in Solon Springs have a college degree.
+The percentage of adults in Solon Springs who are college-educated is close to the national average for all communities of 21.84%: 18.32% of the adults in Solon Springs have a bachelor's degree or advanced degree.

 The per capita income in Solon Springs in 2022 was $33,589, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $134,356 for a family of four.
 However, Solon Springs contains both very wealthy and poor people as well.